 You must pay ICANN a fee to review your case; the cost is dependent on how many “judges” weigh in on the issue.

 Proper Paperwork Matters When Filing UDRP Review Requests

 UDRP filings are complicated; one wrong check-mark will land you in the rejection pile.
-So, if you plan to go the ICANN/UDRP route to deal with your business competition cybersquatting scenario, enlist a lawyer who has dealt with ICANN in the past and knows the ropes.
+So, if you plan to go the ICANN/UDRP route to deal with your cybersquatting scenario, enlist a lawyer who has dealt with ICANN in the past and knows the ropes.